-Students will sing and perform traditional choral music, focusing on singing technique and expression.
+Students will sing and perform traditional choral music, jazz, pop, musical and world music focusing on singing technique and expression.
 By taking this class you will learn to sing healthily with a sensitivity to the classical sound.
-Although this class is performance based, students will also learn basic music theory.
-It's a rigorous class with high expectations in participation.
+Although this class is heavily performance based, you will also learn basic music theory.
+There are a lot of leadership opportunities that integrate with CDGP and it's a rigorous class with high expectations in participation and collaboration.

-AP Music Theory (9-12)
+AP Music Theory (Gr.
+9-12)